Everton Soares: International career

 On 17 August 2018, Everton was called up by coach Tite for friendly matches against United States, and El Salvador.
 Thus, Everton was in the first list of Brazil after the 2018 FIFA World Cup.

 In May 2019, he was included in Brazil's 23-man squad for the 2019 Copa América on home soil.
 He scored his first ever international goal in Brazil's opening game of the tournament, netting the final goal in a 3–0 win against Bolivia on 15 June.
 Seven days later, Everton scored his second international goal against Peru, in Brazil's final group stage match, firing in a shot at the near post from outside the box; the match ended in a 5–0 victory to Brazil, which enabled the hosts to advance to the quarter-finals of the tournament.

 In the 2019 Copa América Final on 7 July, at the Maracanã Stadium, Everton scored the opening goal in an eventual 3–1 win over Peru, and was named Man of the Match; he also finished the tournament as the top scorer with 3 goals, alongside Peru's Paolo Guerrero, but won the Golden Boot Award due to having played fewer minutes than the Peruvian throughout the tournament.

 In June 2021, he was included in Brazil's squad for the 2021 Copa América on home soil.

-Everton Soares was not drafted to play the 2022 World Cup in Qatar, however, he still hopes to be drafted for the 2026 World Cup based on his performance in Flamengo.
+Everton Soares was not called up to play at the 2022 World Cup in Qatar, however, he still hopes to be selected for Brazil's 2026 World Cup squad based on his performances for Flamengo.